mintkick/Pomodoro-Tamagotchi-main/README.md

 ## Software Description
 Web application used in tandem with Canvas that incentivizes productivity through raising a pet via accomplishing assignments.
+The MVP is create a website that uses the Pomodoro method in tandem with a virtual pet.

 ## Architecture
 JavaScript-based, HTML & CSS for the website